EliNygard/FED1-SP1-EliNygard/README.md

 [Visit Tórshavn Science Museum](https://norofffeu.github.io/FED1-PE1-EliNygard/index.html)

 ## Description
-This is a blog page for the fictional client Tórshavn Science Museum.
+This is a web page for the fictional client Tórshavn Science Museum.

 The aim was to use the new knowledgde of project planning, web design and development I have learned over the first semester of the Front-end Development studies at Noroff.